TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 ### QuincyKit

 In Xcode open the `Project Navigator` (⌘+1).
 In the search field at the bottom enter "Quincy".
-Search should find the following files:
+QuincyKit is installed, if search finds the following files:

 * BWQuincyManager.h
 * BWQuincyManager.m